redhat-cne/spec/event_spec.md

 #### Event Format

-An Event Format specifies how to serialize a Cloud Native Events as a sequence of bytes.
+An Event Format specifies how to serialize a Cloud Native Event as a sequence of bytes.
 Stand-alone event formats, such as the [JSON format](json-format.md), specify serialization independent of any protocol or storage medium.
 Protocol Bindings MAY define formats that are dependent on the protocol.